johnsonc/hnwatch/readme.md

 The idea behind this little project is don't procrastinate on HN and never miss a story, job, or project I'm interested in.

-You can fetch all new stories or stories containing particular terms in the title.
+You can fetch all new stories, or stories containing particular terms in the title.
 To define term, you can use plain text or regular expressions.

 SQLite 3 is used to store fetched stories.